adib2149/old-website/_pages/about.md

 <!-- Before coming to US, I worked as the Android Lead at a Dhaka-based local startup in restaurant discovery service, [Harriken.com Limited](https://harriken.com){:target="\_blank"}.
 I finished my undergrad in Electrical and Electronics Engineering from [Bangladesh University of Engineering and Technology](http://buet.ac.bd/){:target="\_blank"}.
 I finished my High school from [Jhenidah Cadet College](https://jcc.army.mil.bd/){:target="\_blank"}. -->

 When I am not down at the lab, I enjoy my free time mostly by singing.
-My hobbies include reading, playing guitar, experimenting with electronics and electronic gadgets, playing basketball, playing xbox, writing blogs and some more.
+My hobbies include reading, playing guitar, experimenting with electronics and electronic gadgets, playing boardgames, playing basketball, gaming on my ~~xbox~~ PS4, writing blogs and some more.